Skip to product information

 • Description derived from published bibliography.

-This old map of Map Illustrating the Military Operations In Front of Atlanta, Georgia from the Passage of Peach Tree Creek, July 19th 1864, to the Commencement of the Movement Upon the Enemy&
+Map Illustrating the Military Operations In Front of Atlanta, Georgia From the Passage of Peach Tree Creek, July 19th 1864, to the Commencement of the Movement Upon the Enemy&